 North Avenue Bridge

-The North Avenue Bridge spans the Merritt Parkway in Wesport, CT.
-It’s an Art Deco bridge featuring ferns, flowers, and a snail depicted in sgraffito panels at the top of the low protective wall.
+The North Avenue Bridge, which spans the Merritt Parkway in Wesport, CT, is an Art Deco bridge featuring ferns, flowers, and a snail depicted in sgraffito panels at the top of the protective wall.

 Grumman Avenue Bridge

 This bridge spans the Merritt Parkway in Norwalk, CT.
 It was originally called the “Grummond Hill Road Bridge”.

 Griffin Relief Sculpture

 Detail of the ornamental characteristics of the Grumman Ave bridge.
 The neoclasical griffons flanking the Connecticut State Seal are Sgraffito panels.